Introduction -how to claim the UK Marriage Allowance

 There are many questions out there regarding the marriage allowance claim, which include:

-When you claim for the marriage allowance, the transfer is worth up to a £250 saving on the higher earner’s tax bill per year.
-Although this is not a great amount, it may be worth doing in the case of some couples.
+When you claim the marriage allowance, the transfer is worth up to a £252 tax-free saving on the higher earner’s tax bill per year.
+Although this is not a significant amount, it may be worth doing in the case of some couples.

-Two separate articles which explain how your personal tax position can be affected in the UK are the UK child benefit tax charge and the student loan repayments.
+Two separate articles on this website which explain how your personal tax position can be affected in the UK are:

-You might also make a saving via your self-assessment tax return if you have invested into an Enterprise Investment Scheme during the tax year.
+You might also make a saving via your self-assessment tax return if you have invested in an Enterprise Investment Scheme during the tax year.

-It is a common fact, that many people miss out on the Marriage Tax Allowance UK claim.
-The reason for this is simply due to a lack of awareness on the subject.
+It is a common fact that many people miss out on the Marriage Tax Allowance UK claim.
+This is simply due to a lack of awareness on the subject.
 Your contractor accountant will be able to help check if this could be beneficial for you.

 In previous times, the UK Marriage Allowance was brought in by the Coalition Government.
-Today, both married couples and civil partners are able to claim for this.
-Therefore, if as a couple you are eligible, you can make a tax saving as you can transfer part of your personal allowance to your spouse or civil partner.
+Today, both married couples and civil partners can claim this.
+Therefore, if, as a couple, you are eligible, you can make a tax saving.
+When you do this, you can transfer part of your allowance to your spouse or civil partner.

 This Marriage Tax Allowance UK will allow one partner to transfer part of their Personal Allowance (PA) to the other partner.
 The transfer is 10% of the lower-earner partner’s PA to the higher-earner.

 In 2022/23, the PA is £12,570.
-Therefore, when you are the lower-earning partner you are able to transfer £1,260 of your personal allowance to your partner.
-This will result in additional tax relief which, in turn, gives an income tax saving of £250 for the higher earning spouse.
+Therefore, when you are the lower-earning partner, you can transfer £1,260 of your personal allowance to your partner.
+This will result in additional tax relief.
+In turn, it gives an income tax saving of £252 for the higher-earning spouse.

-To be eligible for marriage allowance transfer, you must satisfy the following criteria:
+To be eligible for marriage allowance, you must satisfy the following criteria:

 - One partner will have total taxable income below the personal allowance of £12,570.
-Your total taxable income includes any salaries, self-employment profits, dividends, other taxable income, job seekers allowance and state pension.
-The second partner will be earning more than the personal allowance and be paying income tax at the basic rate of tax however they will not be in the higher rates tax bracket (income above £50,270 in 2022/23).
+Your total taxable income includes any salaries or self-employment profits.
+It also includes dividends, other taxable income, job seekers allowance, Universal Credit and state pension.
+The second partner will be earning more than the personal allowance and will be paying income tax at the basic tax rate.
+However, they will not be in the higher rates tax bracket, which is income above £50,270 in 2022/23.

-If you claim for the Marriage Allowance Transfer, the lower income earner will be able to transfer a maximum of precisely 10% of the prevailing PA for the tax year in question.
+If you claim for the allowance, the lower income earner will be able to transfer precisely 10% of the prevailing PA for the tax year in question.

-If the lower income earner does have some taxable income in the form of salary or other income, the amount of personal allowance transfer may be less than the 10% mentioned above.
+It may be the case that the lower income earner does have some taxable income.
+This could be in the form of salary or some other income.
+When this is the case, the amount of personal allowance transfer may be less than the 10% mentioned above.

 Applying for the marriage allowance transfer

-The UK tax year starts on 6 April therefore if you qualify the best time to do this is soon after this date.
-Please note, the partner that is making the marriage allowance transfer will need to apply via their HMRC account.
-Therefore, when you do this, you can ask HMRC to transfer the 10% of your personal allowance to your husband, wife or civil partner.
+The UK tax year starts on 6 April; if you qualify, the best time to do this is soon after this date.
+Please note that the partner making the allowance transfer must apply via their HMRC account.
+Therefore, when you do this, you can ask HMRC to transfer the 10% of your allowance to your husband, wife or civil partner.

 You can apply for the transfer of the Marriage Allowance UK online via the HMRC website.
-When you apply, you will need both yours and your partner’s National Insurance number.
+When you apply, you will need your and your partner’s National Insurance numbers.
 You will also need proof of ID when you apply.
 This ID includes your passport, payslip details, and tax credits.
 In addition, you can also call HMRC on their Income Tax General Enquiries line on 0300 200 3300.

-If your application is accepted HMRC, they will issue updated tax codes.
-These will show the transfer of the UK Marriage Allowance from one partner to the other.
+If HMRC accepts your application, they will issue updated tax codes.
+These will show the allowance transfer from one partner to the other.
 HMRC will also update the change to the start of the current tax year.

 Furthermore, you can also apply for this via the Self-Assessment service in your HMRC account.